Advocacy and Donor Engagement

-To emphasise the role of digital tools in the transformation of education and research and their multiplier effect in terms of skills development, employability and economic growth, the partners will set up an advocacy and donor engagement campaign targeted at decision makers as well as at international donors and other stakeholders to influence policy change and mobilise funding.
+To emphasise the role of digital tools in the transformation of education and research and their multiplier effect in terms of skills development, employability and economic growth, the partners run advocacy and donor engagement campaigns targeted at decision makers as well as at international donors and other stakeholders to influence policy change and mobilise funding.

-The RRENs will gather evidence and issues arising in the procurement of connectivity and cloud implementation in the three regions and compile country fiches in the form of country profiles including background research.
-This will contribute to enhancing the NRENs’ visibility, towards supporting the development of a pan-African advocacy plan and the donor engagement strategy.
+The RRENs gather evidence and issues arising in the procurement of connectivity and cloud implementation in the three regions and compile country fiches in the form of country profiles including background research.
+This contributes to enhancing the NRENs’ visibility, towards supporting the development of a pan-African advocacy plan and the donor engagement strategy.

 Both the GMES and AfriGEO initiatives work support decision making through the provision of coordinated, comprehensive and sustained information and require high bandwidth with high-quality connectivity to be able to exchange, share and process data.

 Other advocacy and outreach engagements have been undertaken with key national, regional and international organisations, such as the Ministers of Higher Education and Research of Côte d’Ivoire and Togo, the Governments of Angola, Rwanda and South Sudan, African Development Bank, SADC, the African European Radio Astronomy Partnership, Digital Earth Africa, the African Strategy for Fundamental and Applied Physics, and the African Synchrotron Community in cooperation with SESAME.

 The AfricaConnect3 project was represented at the following events: